100 Questions To Ask About Religion

 The difference between the two movements ran much more along class and cultural lines than theological ones.
 The Unitarians originally attracted white collar people: professionals, educators, cultural leaders, etc. The Universalist congregations were comprised mostly of blue collar working class people such as farmers and fishermen.

 By the middle of the 20th century, these distinctions had blurred, making a merger both possible and financially necessary for the survival of the two religions.
 After several years of discussion and negotiation during the 1950s, the Unitarian Universalist Association (UUA) was formed in 1961.

 We have no religious creed nor do we require members to adhere to any doctrines.
 A religion based on individual freedom of belief, we encourage all members to pursue their own religious and spiritual journeys.

-The Association's headquarters are at 25 Beacon Street in Boston.
+The Association's headquarters are at 24 Farnsworth Street in Boston.
+Located in the Innovation District of downtown Boston, MA, 24 Farnsworth is home to the offices of the UUA, UU World, Skinner House Books, Beacon Press, and the Church of the Larger Fellowship.
 We elect a full-time president every four years who manages the organization and represents it in the religious and secular world.
 Each June, delegates from congregations throughout the nation meet in a five-day General Assembly to hear reports, elect officers and take positions on public issues.